petitroto/botpress-sheet2bot/README.md

 2. Open the module management page of your Botpress.
 3. Click `Upload Module' button to upload the module archive.
 4. Restart Botpress.
+5. Click `Unpack Module' button for sheet2bot.
+6. Turn on the toggle switch to activate sheet2bot.
-5. Open {EXTERNAL_URL}/s/sheet2bot in your browser. (ex. http://localhost:3000/s/sheet2bot )
+7. Open {EXTERNAL_URL}/s/sheet2bot in your browser. (ex. http://localhost:3000/s/sheet2bot )
-6. Then you can see the Sheet2Bot form.
+8. Then you can see the Sheet2Bot form.

 ## Usage